 After the operation

 During the operation, a drip will have been inserted into a vein in your arm to give you fluids.
-You will also have a catheter in your urethra; this is a tube to drain your bladder.
+You will also have a catheter in your urethra; this is a tube to drain urine from your bladder.
 The catheter is held in place by an internal balloon which will stop it from falling out.

+Your urine may be quite bloody after the operation.
+This is normal.
+The prostate has thousands of tiny blood vessels supplying it.
 In order to stop the bleeding, the blood vessels are sealed (cauterised) as the prostate is cut away, but it is difficult to seal all of these.

 Day case